MohanaJayaNarayanan/ProjectManagementSystem/README.md

  Executing the application to findout project completion feasibility

-    ProjectStartup.class has main method which accepts endDate as input in the format "dd/mm/yyyy" the result can be obtained
+    ProjectStartup.class has main method which accepts endDate as input in the format "dd/mm/yyyy" the result can be obtained by

-      by downloading the sourcecode
+      1)Download the sourcecode
-      navigate to {yourpath}\ProjectManagementSystem\out\artifacts
+      2)Navigate to {yourpath}\ProjectManagementSystem\out\artifacts
-      Run the command as below
+      3)Run the command as below

           sample -  "java -jar ProjectManagementSystem.jar 25/06/2022"